Datavisualiatie-UGent/project-dv24-7/docs/power_tougness_mana.md

 ## Rarity vs Power, Toughness and Mana Cost
 <div>
 The following plot is a heatmap showing how cards are distributed in terms of rarity.
-You can select a color (or all colors) can be selected to see this data.
+You can select a color (again, or all colors, or even colorless) can be selected to see this data.
 Multiple colors can be selected to compare the data.
 Finally, you can select which property you want to compare to rarity.
 The possible options are power, toughness and mana cost.
-It is crlear that the most powerful cards are rare and mythic cardss, but this plot also shows that by far, the most cards have a power or toughness of 2 and a mana cost of 3
+It is crlear that the most powerful cards are rare and mythic cardss, but this plot also shows that by far, the most cards have a power or toughness of 2 and a mana cost of 3.
 </div>

 ```js